 Figure 6: MCNPX geometry of the moderator, top view.
-The proton beam comes from the left.
-The parahydrogen contains 5 vol% of Al in the model, to account for the presence of Al flow channels, not yet designed.
-On the sides of the cold moderator, inlet and outlet hydrogen pipes, including vacuum gaps, are modeled.
-Water is placed around the pipes to serve as premoderator and increase the brightness of the cold moderator.
+The parahydrogen (blue) contains 5 vol% of AI in the model, to account for the presence of AI flow channels, not yet designed.
+On the sides of the cold moderator, inlet and outlet hydrogen pipes, including vacuum gaps, are modelled.
+Water (light blue) is placed around the pipes to serve as premoderator and increase the brightness of the cold moderator.
+Externally, part of the outer reflector (orange) is shown.